jweiland-net/kk_downloader/Documentation/Introduction/Index.rst

 ================

 Download system with many features.
 Displays downloads with short description, click counter, file size and image preview.
-It is possible to create a detail site of each download.
+It is possible to create a detail site for each download record.

 Credits
 =======